-For a physical therapy student to be recommended for promotion to the next term, they must have met all requirements in terms of ability and professional behavior and obtain a passing grade in all didactic and clinical education coursework.
+For a physical therapy student to be recommended for promotion to the next term, he or she must have satisfied the Department faculty in terms of ability and professional behavior by obtaining a passing grade in all didactic and clinical education coursework.
 Passing is defined as a final grade of at least 80% in any course carrying a PTHP prefix and a final grade of at least "C" in any course not carrying a PTHP prefix.